Liverpool's youngest-ever scorer Woodburn to join Sparta Rotterdam on season-long loan | Goal.com

 He was able to play during the League One play-offs, scoring a vital penalty as Oxford beat Portsmouth in the semi-finals, but he was only an 89th-minute substitute in the final as Karl Robinson’s side were beaten by Wycombe.

-Portsmouth and Ipswich were among those who were keen to sign Woodburn this summer, but the influence of Pep Lijnders, Liverpool’s assistant manager, has been key in securing a move to the Netherlands.
+Portsmouth and Ipswich were among those who were keen to sign Woodburn this summer, but it is Sparta who look to have won the race, offering the chance of regular football in a league which Liverpool believe will suit his style of play.

-Lijnders gave a glowing recommendation, and believes Woodburn will benefit from some much-needed playing time in a league which Liverpool feel will suit his playing style.

 Woodburn, who has been at Anfield since the age of six, has been training and playing with Barry Lewtas’ under-23 squad at Kirkby during pre-season.
 He played an hour of the 4-0 win over Huddersfield B at the Academy earlier this week, but is understood to be keen to get out and play having seen his last two loan spells fall flat after bright starts.